CopperEgg/apidocs/revealmetrics/dashboards.md

 ####Optional parameters:
-* order array, for laying out the widgets if not included, RevealMetrics will order them automatically.
+* order array, for laying out the widgets if not included, CopperEgg will order them automatically.
 * label
   if not included, a default label will be created.
 Be descriptive!!!